On fibrant objects in model categories: Properties of model categories

+If not every object of a model category is fibrant, then sometimes we can characterize fibrant object as those which have RLP with respect to some set of trivial cofibrations $S$ which is considerably smaller than a set of generating cofibrations.
+For example, Joyal model structure on simplicial sets has weak Kan complexes as fibrant objects, which are simplicial sets that have RLP with respect to inner horns.
+But inner horns do not generate the whole class of trivial cofibrations.

+A natural candidate for a set of generating trivial cofibrations is $\J_\I \cup S$.
+In general, this set is too small, but it works for trivial cofibrations and fibrations with fibrant codomains.
+For simplicial sets (with Joyal model structure), a stronger version of this result was proved in \cite{lurie-topos} (where it is attributed to Joyal).

-\begin{prop}[triv-fib-iinj] Let $\C$ be a cocomplete category and $\I$ a set of maps of $\C$ such that the domains and the codomains of maps in $\I$ are small relative to $\Icell$.
-If $f : X \to Y \in \Jinj[_\I]$ has RLP up to $\sim_i$ with respect to every $i \in \I$, then $f \in \Iinj$. \end{prop} \begin{proof} Suppose we have a commutative square as below.
-We need to find a lift $V \to X$ such that both triangles commute.
+\begin{prop} Let $\C$ be a model category.
+Let $\I$ be a set of generating cofibrations, and let $S$ be a set of trivial cofibrations such that every object that has RLP with respect to $S$ is fibrant.
+Suppose that the domains and the codomains of maps in $\I$ and the domains of maps in $S$ are small relative to $\Icell$.